 Step 2 – CNA Confirmation Advice

-If verification fails and the CNA request is deemed not valid the CNA is rejected by the Loosing CSP, who sends back a CNA Reject Advice response.
+If verification fails and the CNA request is deemed not valid the CNA is rejected by the Losing CSP, who sends back a CNA Reject Advice response.
 This response will contain a list of services and the reject code for each rejected service as per the PNV process.

 This is sent in a batch file along with other CNA Confirmation Advice messages within 5 days.
 (Section 4.4.6)